casper-network/litmus-zk/README.md

 `/pgms`

-Programs to be run within ZK virtual machines.
-Designed to be as 'thin' as possibile, they offload work to verification crate.
+Programs to be run within ZK virtual machines ... one program per supported ZK-VM type.
+They are designed to be as 'thin' as possibile, i.e. they simply offload work to verification crates.

 `/scripts`